June 15, 2012

 A separate survey of employers also released today by ODJFS showed that Ohio added 19,600 jobs in May.
-While month-to-month data is highly subject to revision, and it is ill advised to make too much of month-to-month comparisons, today’s report suggests that the state may be regaining some momentum after a weak beginning to the spring.
+Month-to-month data is highly subject to revision, and it is ill advised to make too much of month-to-month comparisons.
+However today’s data suggest that Ohio’s job market may be regaining some momentum after a weak beginning to the spring.

-Even with today’s positive report, recovery remains slow.
+There is more certainty in examining longer-term job trends.
+Even with the positive reports earlier this year, recovery in Ohio remains painfully slow.
 Since the official end of the great recession in June 2009, the state has had modest job growth of just 2.1 percent, with the addition of 108,100 jobs.
-Since May 2011, the state job total has grown 75,700, or 1.5 percent.
-At this rate of growth, it will still take more than three years to generate the additional 261,500 jobs needed to return Ohio to pre-2007 recession levels of employment.
+Since May 2011, the state job total has grown by 75,700, or 1.5 percent.
+At the rate of growth Ohio has experienced over the past 12 months, it will still take nearly three and a half years to generate the additional 261,500 jobs needed to return Ohio to pre-2007 recession levels of employment.
 That figure would be even higher if population growth were taken into account.

-Manufacturing has been a bright spot in Ohio’s recovery not only because of job gains but also because the sector has historically produced jobs with family sustaining wages and benefits.
+Job growth has been far too slow but some gains have been made.
+As Figure 3 shows, the manufacturing sector has had steady but slow growth since the end of the 2007 recession.
+Manufacturing has been a bright spot in Ohio’s recovery not only because of consistent job gains but also because the sector has historically produced jobs with family sustaining wages and benefits.
 In April, the manufacturing sector posted its first job loss since September 2011.
 May’s report shows a return to positive growth in this important sector.